google/highway/g3doc/quick_reference.md

     have the same number of lanes.

 *   <code>M **Not**(M m)</code>: returns mask of elements indicating whether the
     input mask element was not set.
+DEPRECATED, SVE needs an extra D argument.

+*   <code>M **Not**(D, M m)</code>: returns mask of elements indicating whether
+    the input mask element was not set.

 *   <code>M **And**(M a, M b)</code>: returns mask of elements indicating
     whether both input mask elements were set.